 PROGRAM APPROVALVolunteer Program Approval requires organizations to submit a Program Description Form form outlining the program mission, vision, curriculum, measures of success and other pertinent details.
 Both forms are needed for aftercare programs with an inside pre-release piece.
 Special Event Proposal All Volunteers must be affiliated with an Approved Volunteer Program.

-- Application to CDOC: Potential volunteers must make individual application by submitting form 900-1A (three pages).
+- Application to CDOC: Potential volunteers must make individual application by submitting form 900-1A (two pages).
 Each applicant will undergo a facility access check to explore criminal history.
 Volunteers will receive an Approval / Denial Letter when access check is complete.
 This letter will include instructions for approved volunteers to schedule themselves for the Basic Volunteer Training and will include a statewide training schedule.